 (8)(f) Such true and typical sales shall include only those sales which have been determined on an individual basis to reflect the selling price of the real property only or which have been adjusted on an individual basis to reflect the selling price of the real property only.
 (39-1-103, C.R.S.)

 Part of the Property Assessment Study is the sales verification analysis.
 WRA has used the above-cited statutes as a guide in our study of the county's procedures and practices for verifying sales.

-WRA reviewed the sales verification procedures in 2018 for Phillips County.
+WRA reviewed the sales verification procedures in 2019 for Phillips County.
 This study was conducted by checking selected sales from the master sales list for the current valuation period.
-Specifically WRA selected 32 sales.
+Specifically WRA selected 51 sales listed as unqualified.

-All of the sales in the sales sample had reasons that were clear and supportable.
+All of the sales in the unqualified sales sample had reasons that were clear and supportable.

-For residential, commercial, and vacant land sales with considerations over \$500, the contractor has examined and reported the ratio of qualified sales to total sales by class and performed the following analyses of unqualified sales:
+For residential, commercial, and vacant land sales with considerations over \$100,000, the contractor has examined and reported the ratio of qualified sales to total sales by class and performed the following analyses of unqualified sales: